FabianGosebrink/ASPNET-WebAPI-AngularJs-XPlatform-Example/README.md

-# AngularJs and ASp.NET WebAPI XPlatform-Example
+# AngularJs and ASP.NET WebAPI XPlatform-Example with SignalR

 An example of an AngularJs-Application turning into a (real) X-Platform-Application using Grunt as Taskrunner, bower, npm, ASP.NET WEBAPI and gulp.